 The terrifying truth about the Red Army.

 Modern Russia likes to boast about how it was Soviet Russia that won WW2 in Europe and how it was mainly Stalin and the red army which were responsible for the defeat of Hitler and Nazi Germany.
 While this is true, it was done through a terrible cost, and usually it involved inhumane policies that the red army employed, not against the German enemy, but against his own troops.
 Between 8 to 11 million red army soldiers died during WW2.
-Many of these soldiers were not Russians, but were Ukrainians, Belorussians, Georgians, Azerbaijanis and many other members of other nationalities which came (usually through coercion) from all over the Soviet empire.
+However any of these soldiers were not ethnic Russians.
+The composition of the Red Army during WW2 was made up of many nationalities.
+Some 7 million Ukrainian were the biggest group by far, but there were also millions of Belorussians, hundreds of thousands of Poles, and whole divisions made up from Georgians, Latvian, Azerbaijanis, Lithuanian, Armenians and Kazakhs soldiers.
 When it comes right down to it, Soviet Russia defeated Nazi Germany because it had many more soldiers, and absolutely no scruples about how many would get killed, in order to defeat the Third Reich.

 Soviet troops marching.
 1943.